 We have processes and procedures in place to detect, mitigate, protect and respond to risks such as corruption, bribery, human trafficking and slavery in our supply chain.
 We comply with applicable laws of every country in which we operate, and we expect those with whom we do business to do the same.
 We publically state our commitment to operating with high ethical standards and promoting respect for human rights in our Human Rights Statement, this disclosure statement and other declaration statements posted on our company website.
 International Paper's Code of Conduct and company policies set expectations and requirements for our employees, including expectations to value and promote human rights, treat each other with respect and dignity and take reasonable steps to watch out for signs of slave labor or trafficking.
 In our Third Party Code, we express these same expectations to partners in our supply chain.
 The International Paper Third Party Code makes it clear that we expect all those who provide us with goods or services to conduct their operations with high standards for safe and respectful workplaces, as well as ethical business practices and conduct.
 Such standards include, but are not limited to, safe and healthy working conditions, the protection of human rights and dignity, the responsible use of natural resources and compliance with applicable laws.
 Our Third Party Code is on our company website and available in all applicable languages.

 This statement is in compliance with the California Transparency in Supply Chains Act of 2010 (the "Act"), which requires retail sellers and manufacturers doing business in California with over \$100 million in worldwide gross receipts to disclose their efforts to eradicate slavery and human trafficking from their direct supply chains.
-It covers the period from our last declaration statement up to and including 2020.
-International Paper is a global producer of fiber-based packaging, pulp and paper, operating in many locations including the state of California.
+It covers the period from our last declaration statement up to and including 2021.
+International Paper is a global producer of fiber-based packaging and pulp products, operating in many locations including the state of California.
 Accordingly, the Act requires International Paper to disclose, at a minimum, the following:

 Verification.
 International Paper conducts due diligence, risk analysis and ongoing monitoring of our suppliers.
 We have processes and procedures in place, and continuous improvement practices, designed to detect, mitigate, protect and respond to various legal and ethical risks, including corruption, bribery, human trafficking and slavery in our supply chain.
-These practices require compliance with applicable laws, including those governing human trafficking, slavery and anti-corruption.
-International Paper engages the majority of its third parties through purchase orders, with purchase order terms and conditions or other written agreements.
-These require all third parties to comply with our Third Party Code or their own code of conduct, as long as it contains substantially similar standards.
-With every contract, suppliers and other thirdparty partners must commit in writing that they will require the same level of compliance from their own suppliers.
-If suppliers do not agree to these terms, we flag them, monitor them and review their activity until we can come to a business decision about their status - if we do not replace them immediately.
+These practices require compliance with applicable laws, including those governing human trafficking, slavery and anticorruption.
+International Paper engages the majority of its third parties through contracts and purchase orders, which contain purchase order terms and conditions or other